Colour coded cleaning is one of those cleaning tricks that you’ve probably encountered without realising it.

 It’s worth pointing out that colour coded cleaning for cleaners might not be legally required, but it’s widely used by cleaners and businesses to create a safer operational environment.
 The British Institute of Cleaning Science (BICS) recommend the use of colour coded cleaning equipment to ensure hygiene standards.
 It can stop cross-contamination between areas of a business that shouldn’t share cleaning equipment, such as the bathrooms and the kitchen.

 The system works with 4 different colours highlighting to employees which equipment should be used where.
+So why is cleaning equipment colour coded?
 A colour coded cleaning equipment list can be the first line of defence in protecting the hygiene standards of any commercial location.